Investors Spotlight: Steelcase Inc. (SCS)

-Steelcase Inc. (SCS) traded 700311 shares on hands in most recent trading session and observed an average volume with 825.46K shares.
-The stock acknowledged active focus on shares in the Thursday trading session.
-SCS disclosed a change of -3.55% and its listed share value at $20.62 in the recent trade transaction.
+Steelcase Inc. (SCS) traded 648595 shares on hands in most recent trading session and observed an average volume with 805.56K shares.
+The stock acknowledged active focus on shares on Tuesday.
+SCS disclosed a change of -0.92% and its listed share value at $20.46 on 31/12/2019.
 This company belong to USA Country and part of Consumer Goods sector.
-It has a market capitalization of $2.43B.
+It has a market capitalization of $.
 Using market capitalization to display company size because this is basic factor of different characteristics to develop the investors’ interests including risk.

 VOLATILITY ANALYSIS: